118TS - Archaeology of the Ancient Near East

 Brief Introduction

-Archaeological and historical evidence is used to trace the development of various ancient Near Eastern cultures.
-The rise of the first civilizations in the Fertile Crescent provides the focus of the first half of the course.
-The second half covers development of the great empires of Egypt, the Hittites, Assyria, Babylon, and Persia, ending with the Hellenistic era brought about by the conquest of Alexander the Great in c.
+Archaeological and historical evidence is used to trace the development of various ancient Near Eastern cultures, with a major focus on the Levant as a crossroads of Near Eastern civilizations.
+The origins of settled life and agriculture in the Levant and rise of the first civilizations in the Fertile Crescent provide the focus of the first half of the course.
+The second half covers the development of the great empires of Egypt, the Hittites, Assyria, Babylon, and Persia, ending with the Hellenistic era brought about by the conquest of Alexander the Great in c.
 300 BCE.

 Required Texts